mobizt/Firebase-ESP-Client/README.md

 While authenticate using Email and password, the process will be perform faster because no token generation and time setup required.

 The authenticate using the legacy token (database secret) does not have these delay time because the token is ready to use.

-### Speed of data transfer

-This library focuses on the user privacy and user data protection which follows Google authentication processes.
-Setting the security rules to allow public access read and write, is not recommended even the data transmision time in this case was significantly reduced as it does not require any auth token then the overall data size was reduced, but anyone can steal, modify, or delete data in your database.

-Once the auth token is important and when it was created and ready for authentication process, the data transmission time will depend on the time used in SSL/TLS handshake process (only for new session opening), the size of http header (included auth token size) and payload to be transmitted and the SSL client buffer reserved size especially in ESP8266.

-The legacy token size is relatively small, only 40 bytes, result in smallest header to send, while the size of id token generated using Email/Password is quite large, approx. 900 bytes. result in larger header to send.

-There is a compromise between the speed of data transfer and the Rx/Tx buffer which then reduced the free memory available especially in ESP8266.

-When the reserved SSL client Rx/Tx buffer is smaller than the size of data to be transmitted, the data need to be sent as multiple chunks which required more transmission time.

-This affected especially in ESP8266 which has the limited free memory.

-To speed up the data transmission in ESP8266, the larger reserved Rx/Tx buffer size is necessary.

-The reserved SSL Rx/Tx buffer size in ESP8266 can be set through the function \<Firebase Data object\>.setBSSLBufferSize, e.g. **fbdo.setBSSLBufferSize(2048, 2048);**

-The larger BearSSL buffer reserved for ESP8266, the lower free memory available as long as the session opened (server connection).

-Therefore the time for data transfer will be varied from approx. neary 200 ms to 500 ms based on the reserved SSL client Rx/Tx buffer size and the size of data to transmit.

-In ESP8266, when the free memory and speed are concerned, the legacy token should be used instead of other authentication to reduce the header size and the lower SSL Rx/Tx buffer i.e. 1024 for Rx and 512 for Tx are enough.

-When the session was reused (in this library), the SSL handshake process will be ignored in the subsequence requests.

-The session was close when the host or ip changes or server closed or the session timed out in 3 minutes.

-When the new session need to be opened, the SSL handshake will be processed again and used the time approx 1 - 2 seconds to be done.

-For post (push) or put (set) request in RTDB, to speed up the data transfer, use pushAsync or setAsync instead.

-With pushAsync and setAsync, the payload response will be ignored and the next data will be processed immediately.